Hello and welcome to my website!

-No, I don’t make you become a master marketer or salesperson, because if that’s what you wanted to do, if that’s what you’re great at, you’d already be doing it.
+A: No, I don’t make you become a master marketer or salesperson, because if that’s what you wanted to do, if that’s what you’re great at, you’d already be doing it.
 No. You started your businesses to follow your heart, use your skills, fulfill your desire to make a difference… or to free up your time create a different lifestyle.
 So yes, I do ensure that you’ll gain essential marketing and sales skills.
-But I DON’T overwhelmed you with intensive training that distracts your focus from your life or business.
+But I DON’T overwhelm you with intensive training that distracts your focus from your life or your work.

 Q: Are YOU a master marketer and salesperson?

 A: Yes I am.
 There’s literally nothing I haven’t seen or worked with in the marketing realm.
 In addition, I have an extensive background in sales, sales training and sales copy writing.
 There’s a lot of psychology involved in sales, which makes it endlessly fascinating.
 And I have a passion and deep expertise in branding… I consider branding, excellent branding, where the brand promises accurately reflect the customer’s experience, as a high level fusion of marketing and sales.

 Q: How long have you been doing this work?

 A: It all started in 1986 when I changed my career focus from Clinical Psychology to Advertising, Marketing and Sales.
 I went on to spend 20 years in progressive roles in ad agencies, lead corporate marketing teams, and work with some of the best known brands in the world, including FedEx, PepsiCo, Toys “R” Us and Staples.
 In 1998 I left the corporate world to start up my own branding agency, MIBOSO.